ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 | `%TIMEOUT%`         | `0`                          |
 | `%FASTCGI_PASS%`    | `unix:/var/run/php-fpm.sock` |

-For example, it can be done with `sed`:
+You can, for example, do it with `sed`:

 ```bash
 sed -i 's/%IP_ADDRESS%/*/' .ddev/apache/apache-site.conf